typelevel/fs2/site/docs/io.md

   }
 ```

+# Files

+The `fs2.io.file` package provides support for working with files.
+The README example demonstrates the two simplest use cases -- incrementally reading from a file with `fs2.io.file.readAll` and incrementally writing to a file with `fs2.io.file.writeAll`.

+For more complex use cases, there are a few types available -- `FileHandle`, `ReadCursor`, and `WriteCursor`.
+A `FileHandle[F]` represents an open file and provides various methods for interacting with the file -- reading data, writing data, querying the size, etc. -- all in the effect `F`.
+Constructing a `FileHandle[F]` is accomplished by calling `FileHandle.fromPath(path, blocker)`, passing a `java.nio.file.Path` value indicating which file to open.

+The `ReadCursor` type pairs a `FileHandle[F]` with a byte offset in to the file.
+The methods on `ReadCursor` provide read operations that start at the current offset and return an updated cursor along with whatever data was read.

+Similarly, `WriteCursor` pairs a `FileHandle[F]` with a byte offset.
+The methods on `WriteCursor` use the offset as the position to write the next chunk of bytes, returning an updated cursor.

+The `fs2.io.file` package object also provides many ways to interact with the file system -- moving files, creating directories, walking all paths in a diretory tree, watching directories for changes, etc.

 # Console Operations

 Writing to the console is often as simple as `s.evalMap(o => IO(println(o)))`.
 This works fine for quick tests but can be problematic in large applications.
 The call to `println` blocks until data can be written to the output stream for standard out.
 This can cause fairness issues with other, non-blocking, operations running on the main thread pool.
 For such situations, `fs2-io` provides a couple of utilities: